smohadjer/build/readme.md

 ### Features
 - Allows including HTML snippets in your pages using Handlebars
-- Bundles your scripts as well as compiling typescript files to javascript via esbuild
+- Bundles your scripts as well as compiling typescript files to javascript (via esbuild)
-- Allows using Sass files
+- Bundles css modules and inserts css images as data urls into css (via esbuild)
-- Runs an express server so you can see development and production version on your localhost
+- Runs an express server so you can test development and production versions on localhost
-- Watches files for changes
+- Watches all files for changes
 - Allows using Handlebars partials/templates

 ### Demo Website